PaoloMazzon/JamEngine/README.md

  - Basic hitbox functionality
  - Incredibly easy-to-use INI file I/O as well as some other file I/O functionality
  - Pure-C (and thus cross-platform) implementations of atof and ftoa (string to double and double to string respectively)
+ - Very simple and convenient memory management for large amounts of data (`AssetHandler`s and `World`s in particular make it very easy)
  - Fair bit of string-manipulation functionality (see StringUtil.h)
  - Tile maps that can be auto tiled, used for collisions, used for enemy positions, etc...
  - Tested on both Windows and Linux